If youโve discovered or suspect that your child is purging, it can be deeply alarming and confusing. You may be wondering: Why would they do this?

 4. Soothing purges

 This may surprise you.
 Many people who develop chronic purging behaviors experience a positive soothing quality to the action of purging.
-Eating disorders, especially Bulimia Nervosa, can be described as Maladaptive Coping Mechanisms, which are subconscious mechanisms to soothe anxious feelings.
+Eating disorders, especially Bulimia Nervosa, can be described as Maladaptive Coping Mechanisms, which are subconscious methods to soothe anxious feelings.

 Bulimia has been linked to underlying problems with impulsivity.
 This can be defined as urgency, sensation seeking, lack of premeditation, and lack of perseverance.